perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

   few people.
 * For Lyon I asked the core people to nominate up to 5 people each.
 We picked the top ~10 people, and then asked them to nominate.
-* One idea for next year: people get 10 points.
+* Proposal for next year: people get 10 points.
 You can put all on one person ("I really want them to be there"), or spread across several people.
+* Increasing the bus factor, mentoring new people.
-* Let people ask to be considered?
+* Let people ask to be considered? "here's what I'd work on". fixed number of spots / send a newbie.
+Resolving potential attendees quickly.

+Thoughts:

+* Attending the summit is a good way to draw in people who are starting to work on tools type stuff.
+How we we ensure that we're pulling in new blood?
+* There could also be tools that we'd like people to develop / start using, so pulling in those people is good.
+* Also Perl 6: ensuring the right perl 6 toolchain people are here
+* This task is never-ending, right up to the event.
+* Reality: there may be people you don't want there. "if he comes, I won't"

 ### Selecting the venue

 * The last 2 years we've had the hacking space be the same place where we're staying.
 This minimises travel time each day.
+I think we can now establish this as "how we do it".
 * Single rooms for everyone.
 It means we need to raise more sponsorship, but given the intense time spent together, it's good to have your own space at night.
+2016 was the first year we did this, and got good feedback on it.
+Also now fixed, I think.
 * Two meeting rooms.
 Generally better if everyone can fit into one of them, so the other can be used for discussions without disturbing everyone else.
+Larger break-outs have been a bit trickier to handle this year.
 * Good if there are some kind of breakout spaces.
 The bar works fine most of the time in Lyon, and similarly the bar worked well at Rugby.
 * Decent (enough) selection of restaurants nearby, catering for vegetarians & vegans.
-* Wifi that can handle 35 people.
+* Wifi that can handle 35 people. (laptops & phones) (c.f.
+Berlin:
+  separate venue close to hotel, with solid wifi).
+* Airport hotel?
+* too many rooms would fracture the group.

 ### Picking the dates